 Multnomah County Circuit Court, State of Oregon

-The lawsuit seeks injunctive relief, including an order requiring PCC to cease the emission of air pollutants at levels that interfere with any reasonable use of the surrounding properties and neighborhood, as well as damages, like the cost of testing to determine the presence of nickel, arsenic, and other toxins, on behalf of the plaintiffs and a proposed class.
-It also asks the court to certify a class consisting of “[a]ll persons who (a) currently own property in the Affected Area or (b) currently reside in the Affected Area.
+The lawsuit seeks injunctive relief, including an order requiring PCC to cease the emission of air pollutants at levels that interfere with any reasonable use of the surrounding properties and neighborhood, as well as damages related to damage to area properties, like the cost of testing to determine the presence of nickel, arsenic, and other toxins, on behalf of the plaintiffs and a proposed class.

 Additionally, DEQ has found a significant plume of chlorinated solvents in the groundwater under PCC’s Johnson Creek Facility.
 This groundwater supplies water to the City of Milwaukie, which has drinking water supply wells within a mile of the PCC Johnson Creek Facility.
 DEQ and the Portland Bureau of Environmental Services (“BES”) have also found polychlorinated biphenyl (“PCBs”) and other pollutants in pipes that discharge water into Johnson Creek from the PCC Johnson Creek Facility.

 According to the Centers for Disease Control, exposure to nickel dust can cause a range of serious health risks, including cancer and reduced lung and organ function.
 Additionally, the Oregon Health Authority has concluded that persistent exposure to high concentrations of arsenic can cause skin, lung, or bladder cancer, and the health effects for cadmium exposure include lung cancer and kidney damage.

 PCC’s own monitoring data show that they are a significant source of air and water pollution in the community.
 In fact, a team at the University of Massachusetts has ranked the company one of the top 20 most toxic air polluters in the country.